-Therefore, Washington County will set-aside \$25 million in Metro Affordable Housing Bond funds for projects sponsored by small grassroots nonprofit affordable housing developers and/or a CHDO based in Washington County.
+Therefore, Washington County will set-aside \$25 million in Metro Affordable Housing Bond funds for projects sponsored by small grassroots nonprofit affordable housing developers and/or a

+CHDO based in Washington County.
 This set-aside is intended to provide support for projects developed by these organizations.
 If the set-aside is fully utilized, these small grassroots organizations are also eligible to request additional bond funds for affordable housing projects.
 This set-aside will be reviewed at the same time as the local implementation plan is reviewed.
-If the set-aside has not been utilized or is underutilized, any remaining set-aside funds may be returned to the full pool of bond funds and available for other affordable housing projects.
-The county is committed to supporting the successful efforts of local nonprofits.
+If the set-aside has not been utilized or is underutilized at either of those review points, any remaining set-aside funds may be returned to the full pool of bond funds and available for other affordable housing projects.